GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

   repo](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support) or on the [Attribution Reporting mailing list for developers](https://groups.google.com/u/0/a/chromium.org/g/attribution-reporting-api-dev).
-- [Not available at the moment for this API] Register for an origin trial to experiment with end users on a deployed site.
+- Register for an [origin trial](https://developer.chrome.com/origintrials/#/view_trial/3411476717733150721) to experiment with end users on a deployed site.

 ## Join the discussion